sprusr/hn-kindle/README.md

 This app uses [SendGrid](https://sendgrid.com/) to send created `.mobi` eBooks to the email address for your Kindle - you can get this from the settings on the device.
 You'll need to set up an account with them (don't worry, it's free).

-You'll need to create the file `.env` in the root of this repo, and put the following in it:
+Next create the file `.env` in the root of this repo, and put the following in it:

 ```sh
 HN_COUNT=10       # how many articles to put in, defaults to 5